top of page

 2) Prioritise protein and fibre

-Whether you eat meat, fish, eggs, dairy, pulses or alternative protein sources aim for 1.5g of quality protein per kg ideal body weight.
-For example, if your ideal weigh is 80kg, you should be eating around 160g of protein each day.
+Whether you eat meat, fish, eggs, dairy, pulses or alternative protein sources aim for between 1g to 1.5g of quality protein per kg ideal body weight.
+For example, if your ideal weigh is 80kg, you should be eating around 120g of protein each day.
 Fruit and vegetables, whole grains, nuts and seeds contain fibre for a healthy digestive tract.
 Remember that tropical fruits and all fruit juices contain a lot of sugar.

 3) Try to consume all your meals within a shorter window.